Key points:

 Keen to build a legacy that lasts?

-Yet only 43% of Asia's HNW individuals have engaged in any legacy planning, compared to 68% in the West2.
-The common reasons for this hesitance to discuss financial matters and succession planning are: Cultural taboos, fear of successors’ readiness, and concerns about potential disputes within the family2.
+Common reasons for this hesitance to discuss financial matters and succession planning: Cultural taboos, fear of successors’ readiness, and concerns about potential disputes within the family2.

-What should you consider when building for the next generation, or inking a legacy that lasts?
+What are the key considerations when managing wealth for the next generation, or inking a legacy that lasts?

 Failure to plan is ironically planning to fail